lychristy/10_6_2017_Presentation/Load Dault Prediction/Loan Dault Prediction.md

 -   [4.
 Naive Bayes prediction and
     evaulation](#naive-bayes-prediction-and-evaulation)

-<br/> This project creates a statistical model to predict if a customer
-will default or fully pay off a loan, and also the probability of being in each status. <br/><br/>
+Title: Loan Default Prediction<br/> Author: Yi Liu<br/> Date: Dec 15, 2017<br/> <br/><br/> This project creates a statistical model to predict if a customer will default or fully pay off a loan, and also the probability of being in each status. <br/><br/>

 ### 1. Import data and data cleaning